oh-lang/oh/wishlist.md

 to match, such as `calling(Input_args...): [X: whatever_type]`.
 If there is no `X` output name, then the first non-null, default-named output overload will be used.
 E.g., if `calling(Input_args...): dbl` was defined before `calling(Input_args...): str`, then `dbl` will win.
-For an output variable with an explicit type, e.g., `X: calling(Input_args...)
+For an output variable with an explicit field request, e.g., `X: calling(Input_args...)
 Dbl`, this will look for an overload with output name `Dbl` first.
+If there is no output named `X`, then `X: dbl = calling(Input_args...)` will also work to get the `Dbl` field.
 For function calls like `X: dbl(calling(Input_args...))`, we will lose all `X` output name information because `dbl(...)` will hide the `X` name.
 In this case, we'll use the default overload and attempt to convert it to a `dbl`.

+One downside of overloads is that we must specify the whole function [when passing it in as an argument](#functions-as-arguments).
+But we also need to specify the whole function because we want to be able to distinguish `type_case` from `function_case` (where some parenthesized arguments `(Args...)` follow).

 ### nullable input arguments